-- Churches and religious organizations may apply for support for activities that benefit the larger community but not for activities that have a sectarian religious purpose.
+- Churches and religious organizations may apply for support for activities that benefit the larger community but not for activities that have a strictly religious purpose.

-If your project falls within these guidelines, you can complete the Grant Pre-Application Questionnaire.Start the Pre-Application
+If your project falls within these guidelines, you can complete our grant request form.
+This is the first step in our grant process.

 The foundation generally does not make grants for:

 - Religious purposes/activities

 - Lobbying or political activities

 - For-profit businesses